drizzleco/twitter-blast/README.md

     - with user-level auth, you can make 900 requests every 15 minutes
     - TOTAL: 90,000 users every 15 minutes
 - Ranking Followers
-  - uses database queries to do the heavy lifting
+  - uses SQLAlchemy database queries to do the heavy lifting
 - Sending DMs
-  - just uses `direct_messages/events/new (message_create)`
+  - uses tweepy's wrapper for `direct_messages/events/new (message_create)`
-  - updates row in database whenever it sends a DM to user
+  - updates database to keep track of which followers have been sent DMs